Apostasy in Islam by country: Afghanistan

 Another Afghan convert, Sayed Mussa, was threatened with life imprisonment for apostasy but spent several months in jail, and was released in February 2011, after "months of quiet diplomacy" between the US and Afghan governments.
 According to a senior Afghan prosecutor, he was released "only after finally agreeing to return to Islam".
 His whereabout following his release was not known, and his wife said she "had not heard from him".

 Another convert, Shoaib Assadullah, was arrested in October 2010 "after allegedly giving a copy of a Bible to a friend".
 He was released in March 2011 and left Afghanistan.

-In 2012, secular university teacher from Ghazni Province named Javeed wrote an article criticising the Taliban in English.
-The Taliban tried to seize him, but he and his wife Marina, a well-known Afgan television host, decided to flee to the Netherlands.
+In 2012, a secular university teacher from Ghazni Province named Javeed wrote an article criticising the Taliban in English.
+The Taliban tried to seize him, but he and his wife Marina, a well-known Afghan television host, decided to flee to the Netherlands.
 In 2014 the article was translated to Pashto by the son-in-law of powerful warlord Gulbuddin Hekmatyar, leading to an uproar on social media with many accusations of apostasy and death threats directed at Javeed, and a large public demonstration in Kabul calling for his execution.

-In late 2015, 21-year-old student and ex-Muslim atheist, Morid Aziz, was secretly recorded by his erstwhile girlfriend, Shogofa, criticising Islam and begged her to 'forsake the darkness and embrace science'.
+In late 2015, 21-year-old student and ex-Muslim atheist, Morid Aziz, was secretly recorded by his erstwhile girlfriend, Shogofa, criticising Islam and begged her to "forsake the darkness and embrace science".
 Shogofa, who had been radicalised whilst studying Sharia, played the recording at a mosque Friday prayer, following which came under considerable pressure to retract his remarks from his family and went into hiding shortly before a group of enraged men armed with Kalashnikovs showed up at his house.
-Twenty three days later, he fled across several countries and ended up in the Netherlands, where he obtained permanent residency on 30 May 2017.
+Twenty-three days later, he fled across several countries and ended up in the Netherlands, where he obtained permanent residency on 30 May 2017.